The last 12 months have seen a wild ride for real estate markets across the country.

 Best Cities for Real Estate Investing by GRM

-Note that there are many smaller cities and towns in the US with better cap rates.
-These are simply the 280 most populous cities in the US.
-I used these because Zillow makes this data easily available.
+Note that there are many smaller cities and towns in the US with higher cap rates.
+These are simply the 300 most populous cities in the U.S. I used these because Zillow makes this data easily available.

-We’re finally starting to see GRMs starting to ease down slightly, and cap rates starting to tick up.
-While home prices shot upward in the pandemic and rents held steady during the eviction moratorium, rents have since leapt to catch up to soaring home prices.
-Rising interest rates may cool prices in the hottest real estate markets, even as rents keep soaring.
+While home prices shot upward in the pandemic and rents held steady during the eviction moratorium, rents later leapt to catch up to soaring home prices.
+In many markets, rents shot up faster than the market fundamentals, and have since drifted back down to earth.

-If you want to invest in real estate long-distance, consider buying turnkey properties through a platform like Roofstock.
+If you want to invest in real estate long-distance, consider buying turnkey properties through a platform like Roofstock or off-market seller like Norada.
 The majority of the investors there buy the properties sight-unseen, and feel comfortable doing so given the massive amount of third-party data provided with each listing.

 More Maps for Gits & Shiggles